rastersoft/autovala/README.md

 projects with Vala and CMake.

-The idea is quite simple: CMake is very powerful, but writting the CMakeLists files are boring and repetitive.
+The idea is quite simple: CMake is very powerful, but writting the CMakeLists files is boring and repetitive.
 Why not let the computer create them, by guessing what to do with each file?
-And if, at the end, there are mistakes, the user can just fix them in an easy way, and generate the final CMakeLists files?
+And if, at the end, there are mistakes, let the user fix them in an easy way, and generate the final CMakeLists files.

 This is what Autovala does.
 This process is done in three steps:

   * First, Autovala checks all the folders and files, and writes a project file with the type of each file
-  * Also peeks the source files to determine which Vala packages they need, and generate automagically that list
+  * It also peeks the source files to determine which Vala packages they need, and generate automagically that list
   * After that (and after allowing the user to check, if (s)he wishes, the project file), it uses that project file to generate the needed CMakeLists files

 The rules followed by Autovala are the following:

-  * All .vala files in the src/ folder belong to a binary called like the project name, and will be scanned to determine the packages needed to compile them
+  * All .vala files in the *src/* folder belong to a binary called like the project name, and will be scanned to determine the packages needed to compile them

-  * All .vala files in any subfolder in src/ belong to a binary called like the subfolder.
-So, all the .vala files in, for example, src/binary_test will be compiled to an executable called binary_test.
+  * All .vala files in any subfolder in *src/* belong to a binary called like the subfolder.
+So all the .vala files in, for example, *src/binary_test/* will be compiled to an executable called binary_test.

-  * All .vala files in any subfolder in src/ whose name starts with 'lib' belong to a library called like the subfolder.
-So, all the .vala files in, for example, src/libtest will be compiled as a shared library called 'test', unless those source files contain a single namespace, in which case the namespace will be used for the library name and to generate the .vapi and .gir files automatically.
+  * All .vala files in any subfolder in *src/* whose name starts with 'lib' belong to a library called like the subfolder.
+So all the .vala files in, for example, *src/libtest/* will be compiled as a shared library called 'test', unless those source files contain a single namespace, in which case the namespace will be used for the library name and to generate the .vapi and .gir files automatically.